 - Enable a system-assigned managed identity when creating the task.

 - Assign the task identity an Azure role to access the registry.
 For example, assign the AcrPush role, which has permissions to pull and push images.

 - Add managed identity credentials for the registry to the task.

 - To confirm that the task bypasses network restrictions, disable public access in the registry.

 - Run the task.
 If the registry and task are configured properly, the task runs successfully, because the registry allows access.

 To test disabling access by trusted services:

 - Run the task again.
-In this case, the task run fails, because the base registry no longer allows access by the task.
+In this case, the task run fails, because the registry no longer allows access by the task.